cofinalsubnets/lisa/readme.md

 makefile for the C compiler invocation. `make install` puts files under `~/.local/{bin,lib}/`.

+## syntax
+it's lisp so the syntax is pretty basic!

+- lists are delimited with parentheses like usual. there are no improper list literals. `.` is a normal symbol (but it does have special meaning in argument lists).
+- `'x` quotes `x` like usual. nil (`()`) is self-quoting.
+- strings are delimited with double quotes like usual. quotes can be escaped with a backslash, but no other escape sequences are interpreted.
+- numbers are read in decimal by default with an optional sign, like usual. the prefixes `0{b,o,d,z,x}` respectively specify bases 2, 8, 10, 12, and 16.

 ## special forms
 nullary/unary cases are usually nil or identity, but `\`is an exception. equivalents to examples are in scheme.